 - Visit the Netsu-no-Yu Bathhouse – see demonstrations of yumomi and traditional dance done to a local folk song.

-- Go hiking in the surrounding mountains – The area around Kusatsu is beautiful, with plenty of hiking trails that lead through forests and up to mountain peaks.
+- Go hiking in the mountains – The area around Kusatsu is beautiful, with plenty of hiking trails that lead through forests and up to mountain peaks.

 - Try the local food – Kusatsu is known for its soba noodles, maitake (mushroom) tempura, and other local dishes that are made with ingredients from the surrounding mountains.